spark-mv/cdn/install.md

 * Enable stats mode: append ```?hola_mode=stats```
 * Disable HolaCDN: append ```?hola_mode=disabled```

-# 5 Handling content protection
+# 5. Handling content protection

-If your video servers do not use any content protection algorithms, [skip to step 3] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-locally-on-your-pc).

 In case your video URLs use content protection scheme, Hola servers will not be able to download videos.
 There are a few ways of dealing with content protection: